The world's most historic airlines still flying

 Qantas (1920)

-Founded in November 1920 by a pair of First World War veterans, the initial goal of Qantas was to provide quicker journeys between remote parts of Australia.
+Founded in November 1920 by a pair of World War I veterans, the initial goal of Qantas was to provide quicker journeys between remote parts of Australia.
 After some ad-hoc leisure flights, it began running mail flights in 1922 and domestic passenger flights two years later.
 In 1934, Qantas partnered with British airline Imperial Airways to form Qantas Empire Airways Limited.
-Pictured is one of the group’s De Havilland DH.86 airliners at Croydon Airport in London.
+Pictured is one of the group’s De Havilland DH86 airliners at Croydon Airport in London.

 Davies/Topical Press Agency/Getty Images